eliotmiller/clootl/README.md

 # clootl
 ## An R package for interfacing with the clootl tree

-This is the home for the clootl project aka the SapsuckerTree, a collaboration between the Cornell Lab of Ornithology and the Open Tree of Life to produce a global avian phylogeny in the Clements taxonomy.
+This is the home for the clootl project, aka the SapsuckerTree, a collaboration between the Cornell Lab of Ornithology and the Open Tree of Life to produce a global avian phylogeny in the Clements taxonomy.

 #### Is the tree ready to use?
 Yes.
 We're there yet.
 Get into it.